 Solid backing.
 All areas within the recessed opening should have solid backing.
 Provide at least two trimmers on the sides of the window (for at least 3 inches of solid backing) and at least 4 inches above and below the window.
 This is important because you need room to work with the sticky material.
 If the area is too tight, the installer does not have the necessary room to correctly apply the materials.
 If you have any doubts about this, pick up some flashing tape and go flash some of these conditions yourself.
 You will quickly see what I mean.

 No shiners, no wane.
 It is difficult for tradespeople to know where the backing is after the weather-resistive barrier (WRB) has been installed.
-If the home is fully sheathed, do not allow excessive gaps between the sheets.
-Gaps should be 1/8 inch wide, or the width of the shank on a 16d nail.
-Gaps larger than that not only leave a void behind any membrane applied over the gap, but are also a magnet for shiners, which are ready leaks waiting to happen.
+If the home is fully sheathed, do not allow excessive gaps between sheathing panels.
+Gaps should be only 1/8 inch wide, or the width of the shank on a 16d nail.
+Gaps larger than that not only leave a void behind any membrane applied over the gap, but are also a magnet for shiners (nails that miss the framing) .
 Make no mistake about it: Shiners usually leak.

 Also, never allow waned lumber to be used as backing in the recessed opening (3).
 Face all waned lumber to the inside, where it may give the drywall installers a headache, but won’t create an expensive leak.
 When facing the outside, wane creates huge voids behind the flashing membrane.
 When subsequent trades—stucco lathers or the exterior-trim crew—come through, their nails will not self-heal against a void and will result in window leaks.

 I recommend using a flashing system from a manufacturer that publishes guidelines on how to deal with recessed openings.
 This makes life easier for installers and contractors: You can largely stay out of legal hot water if you simply do what they tell you to do.